russell-n/theape/arachneape/components/helppage/helppage.rst

 * RESET gets rid of the previously set codes (it turns off bold and makes the color black).
 * These codes are used in the TEMPLATE so you can use them but it is not required.

 Python TextWrapper
 ------------------

 `TextWrapper <http://docs.python.org/2/library/textwrap.html#textwrap.TextWrapper>`_ is being used to make the output (hopefully) a little nicer.
-This is are some notes generated while I figure out how to use it.
-TextWrapper has many options and two methods but I will only use the `width`, and `subsequent_indent` attributes and the `fill(text)` method.
+These are some notes generated while I figure out how to use it.
+TextWrapper has many options and two methods but I anticipate only use the `width`, and `subsequent_indent` attributes and the `fill(text)` method.

 .. currentmodule:: textwrap
 .. autosummary::